matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 This practice is a perfect example of _Goodhart's Law_:

-> "When a measure becomes a target, it ceases to be a good measure."
+> "When a measure becomes a target, it ceases to be a good measure".

 This forces teams into performative work, looking busy to satisfy the metrics.
 It creates immense, unreasonable pressure to prioritise the visible and measurable over the important and sustainable.
 Teams stop doing the invisible, preventative work (like refactoring or documentation) because it doesn't "count", thus accumulating more systemic burden and technical debt.